Ammar-Elsaeed/Seizure-Detection-CHB-MIT-dataset-/README.md

 for preprocessing, the following steps are implemented:
 1. Filtering: as per literature, the functional frequency range for seizure detection is 2-20 Hz.
 However, most literature suggest using a pandbass filter with corner frequencies of 0.5 Hz and 36 Hz.
 2. Filter Banks: after the initial filter, we may apply filters to study each frequency band of interest on its own, namely, the delta, theta, alpha, beta and gamma bands.
-3. Mean normalization, min-max normalization. (these steps will be done after feature extraction)
+3. Standardize features by removing the mean and scaling to unit variance. (these steps will be done after feature extraction)
 ---
 ## Feature Etraction
 for this step, we are going to implement some useful features that were used in literature, as well as some features from renown EEG python libraries. some examples: